Facebook

 Husqvarna 350BT 2-Cycle Gas Backpack Blower

 The Husqvarna 2-cycle gas backpack blower is one of the most popular and reliable on the market.
-But it’s also got a really great harness which means it will be comfortable to wear for long periods of time.
+It includes an excellent harness, making it comfortable to wear for long periods of time.

-It’s an ergonomic harness system that’s equipped with a padded harness and hip belt to take the strain off you while you work.
+The ergonomic harness system has a padded harness and hip belt to take the strain off you while you work.

 What We Like

-While an electric leaf blower is always going to be more eco-friendly, this is a good choice for a gas model.
-It reduces harmful emissions by up to 75 percent.
+While an electric leaf blower will always be more eco-friendly, this is a smart choice for a gas model.
+It reduces harmful emissions by up to 60 percent.
 It is also more fuel-efficient by 20 percent.

 Controls Are All in One Place

-On the machine, the controls are all in one place making it easier to operate.
-It’s a very user-friendly and clever design.
+On the machine, the controls are all in one place, making it easier to operate.
+Customers appreciate this user-friendly and clever design.

 Adjustable Tube Length